-So I ended up doing research in fields as (apparently) disconnected as musical instrument design and real-time collaborative software; exploring computer graphics at a time when generating a single picture took a morning and then some; and writing code in about a dozen programming languages.
-Nowadays, while still busy with technology, I'm finding those fascinating angles in dance pedagogy and foreign language acquisition.
+So I ended up doing research in fields as (apparently) disconnected as musical instrument design and real-time collaborative software; exploring computer graphics at a time when generating a single picture took a morning if you were lucky; and writing code in about a dozen programming languages.
+Nowadays, while still busy with technology, I'm also finding those fascinating angles in dance pedagogy and foreign language acquisition.

 I'm always happy to connect with people and hear about interesting projects.
 Feel free to drop me a line.
-I'm currently based in Budapest and travel often within Europe.
+I'm currently based in Málaga.

 (Updated Jan.
 2017.
 Independent projects only.
 For work-for-hire, feel free to request a CV.)

 |Tech||private beta Open-source, low-cost device to enable non-technical communities to host and manage virtual libraries|